niklasschoch/niklasschoch.github.io/_pages/about.md

 Specifically, I use structural methods to study the dynamics of green technology adoption in concentrated industries under varying environmental regulations.
 Additionally, I work on the market design of emissions trading systems.
 Earlier work focused on empirical evaluations of the local economic impacts of wind power deployment and the emission-reducing effects of international climate finance using econometric inference.

+I am on the 2026/2027 job market.
+Feel free to also check the research on my amazing wife [Sophia](https://sites.google.com/view/sophiapraetorius/about){:target="_blank"}.

 If you'd like to get in touch, feel free to reach out at **niklas.schoch@unige.ch**.